 Pipeline usually have debris due to welding and other activities during pipeline constructions.

 Debris can be effectively removed by sending a suitably selected pig through the pipeline.
-For in-service pipeline the flow operation conveys the pig across the entire pipeline length to the receiver.
+For an in-service pipeline, the flow operation conveys the pig across the entire pipeline length to the receiver.

 For new pipeline under construction prior to commissioning compressed air could be used to propel the pig across the entire length of the pipeline.

 Various types of pigs could be utilised for this operation including Steel Mandrel pigs, Solid cast pigs.
-However Steel Mandrel and Solid Cast pigs performs much more efficiently.
+However, Steel Mandrel and Solid Cast pigs perform much more efficiently.

 3.2 Pipeline Dewatering

-Dewatering entails removal of water from a pipeline.
-This activity is usually performed after a pipeline has been hydrotested.
-After hydrotest all the water in the pipeline cannot be drained due to varying elevation along the pipeline.
+Dewatering entails the removal of water from a pipeline.
+This activity is usually performed after a pipeline has been hydro tested.
+After hydro test all the water in the pipeline cannot be drained due to varying elevation along the pipeline.
 A Pig is sent into the pipeline to perform the function of pushing most of the water out.
 Foam pigs are mostly used for this task.